Response to Earthquake

 It is also unfortunate that the US government has recommended not traveling to Chile for tourism.
 Approximately 5% of the Chilean economy is based on tourism.
 The best way to help the people of Chile is to make sure that the world is correctly informed that Chile is open for business despite the country’s current effort to restore the areas affected by the earthquake.
 The main tourist destinations San Pedro de Atacama in the north, Patagonia in the south and Easter Island were unaffected by the earthquake.
 People should consider Chile very safe to visit once the Santiago airport is fully operational in the coming week.
 With a few minor inconveniences, we are very confident in our ability to deliver the same level of service we have always provided to our customers.

 How can you help?
-If you would like to offer your assistance to Chile earthquake relief, please donate to Un Techo para Chile ("A Roof for Chile") which is the official organization for reconstruction efforts and is charged with building 30,000 homes in Chile in 2010 http://www.untechoparamipais.org/english/.
+If you would like to offer your assistance to Chile earthquake relief, please donate to the Red Cross which has committed to assisting Chile with their relief efforts www.redcross.org.

 Please feel free to contact us if you have any questions or need assistance with travelers trying to leave Chile at this time.